 He was in denial that he could possibly be gaining weight because he was so active.

-My husband's story is far from unique.
-So many of the clients I work with are unaware of how they gained weight or how they formed the eating habits that they have.
-When we are eating to deal with emotional stress or to combat mental or physical fatigue it can feel like we need food to cope and continue on.
-It is hard to let go of the pleasure food brings us.
+My husband’s story is far from unique.
+So many clients I’ve worked with are unaware of how they got to the weight they are now or how they formed the eating habits that they have.